-Individuals can retire with unreduced benefits at age 65 or if they meet the Rule of 85 requirements, if the sum of the retiree's age plus years of service equals 85.3 Employees contribute 6% of their salary to this plan.
+Individuals can retire with unreduced benefits at age 65 or if they meet the Rule of 85 requirements, if the sum of the retiree's age plus years of service equals 85.1

 Prior to the introduction of automatic enrollment, very few newly hired employees enrolled in the SRP in their first years of employment.
 For example, between 2005 and 2009, fewer than 3% of newly hired workers enrolled in the SRP during their first year of employment.
-This level of participation is much lower than that found in earlier studies of private sector firms who do not offer a defined benefit.4 Another potential reason for limited participation in the plan is that the South Dakota SRP does not have an employer matching contribution.
-In 2009, the state legislature enacted legislation that allowed, but did not require, each government agency that participated in the South Dakota Retirement System and the SRP to institute automatic enrollment for all newly hired employees.5
+This level of participation is much lower than that found in earlier studies of private sector firms who do not offer a defined benefit.2 Another potential reason for limited participation in the plan is that the South Dakota SRP does not have an employer matching contribution.
+In 2009, the state legislature enacted legislation that allowed, but did not require, each government agency that participated in the South Dakota Retirement System and the SRP to institute automatic enrollment for all newly hired employees.3